Tempu Nakamura: Seeking a cure for his illness

 Seeking a cure for the illness, he studied the autonomic nerves at Columbia University, and traveled to England, Germany, Belgium and France.
 For a period of time he lived with the family of Sarah Bernhardt.
 In 1911, on his way back to Japan, he met an Indian yogi in Egypt named Kaliapa (a.k.a.
 Cariapa and Kariappa), who took him to Gorkhe, in eastern Nepal.
 He remained there for two and a half years of yoga study and practice, during which time his illness was cured.
 He practiced a variation of Raja Yoga and Karma Yoga with Kaliapa, with an emphasis on Raja Yoga.

 Return to Japan

 After finally returning to Japan, he served as president of Tokyo Industrial Bank, among other business activities.
 He established his own medical and philosophical organization in 1919, renaming it Tempūkai (天風会) in 1940.
-He taught Shin Shin Tōitsu-dō to Tōhei Kōichi, who later founded Shinshin-tōitsu-aikidō.
+He taught Shinshin-tōitsu-dō to Tōhei Kōichi, who later founded Shinshin-tōitsu-aikidō.

 He died in 1968, and was buried in the cemetery attached to Gokoku-ji, Tokyo.
 In Japan, Tempū is remembered as a prolific writer and a practitioner of philosophy and entrepreneurship.